ismaelyws/themely/README.md

 ## For WordPress Theme Developers
 ---

-1. Market your themes directly to your target audience (bypass Google, WordPress.org, ThemeForest & Mojo Marketplace).
+1. Market your freemium* themes directly to your target audience (bypass Google, WordPress.org, ThemeForest & Mojo Marketplace).
 2. Guaranteed minimum number of daily downloads (avoid over-saturated & hyper-competitive marketplaces & directories).
 3. Proportional listing fees (based on a multiple of the amount you sell your theme upgrade).
 4. Cancel anytime, no contract, no cancellation fees (listing fees will be prorated by day, for example, if listing fees costs $200 a month but you cancel half way trough, we'll only charge you $100).
 5. Short review process (7-10 days compared to 3-5 months with WordPress.org)

+*freemium = free with option to upgrade*

 ## Live Demo
 ---